1961 World Series: Aftermath

-The Yankees returned to the World Series the following year, and defeated the San Francisco Giants in seven games for their twentieth championship.
+The Yankees returned to the World Series the next year, and defeated the San Francisco Giants in seven games for their twentieth championship.

 The Reds returned to the World Series in 1970 and 1972, but lost both to the Baltimore Orioles and Oakland Athletics in five and seven games respectively.
 They would win the championship again in 1975 over the Boston Red Sox in seven games to end a 35-year drought after being seven outs away from elimination in Game 7.

 The Reds and Yankees would meet again in the World Series in 1976, where the Reds returned the favor and swept the Yankees to repeat as champions.